junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 He still turns away from the window when the speech begins.
 Light shifts outside his window, casting colorful shadows on the opposite wall.
 He stands in the dark, listening, with his eyes trained on the wall.

 The announcement is almost predictable every day -- start with a warm and kind greeting from Emperor Palpatine, talking about how valuable peace and quietness in the city and the galaxy is, after the three-year-long Clone Wars, and the necessity of the Order 66 of removing the traitors to ensure the remaining Jedi are all loyal and serving.
 The galaxy is not yet in a stable state; there are still rebellions and separatists that are wishing to see the empire break apart, see people's lives suffer in wars.
 And Coruscant, as the capital, is undoubtedly their first target.
 That is why the strict martial order is still necessary in the city; the curfew is at eight, any violation of the order will be arrested; any expression that endangers the safety of the empire will be arrested.
-If, upon investigation, such violations are fount guilty, the involved personnel will be executed.
+If, upon investigation, such violations are found guilty, the involved personnel will be executed.
 Everything is for the safety of the empire and all the lawful citizens living under the empire's protection.
 Ending with "Enjoy a good night.
 Long live the Galactic Empire."

 The streets are quiet outside.
 Empty, ghostly quiet.
 The curfew officially starts at eight, but after a year, people already know well enough to stay inside after sundown -- Jedi patrol would already start when the speech begins, ensuring no one interferes or jeopardizes the public safety, from Upper Level to Lower Level of the city.